1904–05 Hull City A.F.C. season: Summary

 Hull City A.F.C. were founded on 28 June 1904.
 As the new 1904–05 season was set to begin by the end of the summer, the club had no time to apply for admission to the Football League.
 As a result, they were left to compete solely in the FA Cup.
 However, prior to their cup debut, the Tigers faced a District XI, a team composed of players from amateur sides from around East Yorkshire.
 This was the club's first-ever match, and they won 5–0 at The Boulevard.
 On 1 September, Hull drew 2–2 with First Division side Notts County, in what was their first official friendly.

 In the FA Cup, the Tigers, as they would come to be known, had been drawn at home to Stockton in the preliminary round.
 However, due to Hull F.C. needing to use The Boulevard, the game was moved to the Victoria Ground.
 On 17 September, the two teams played out a thrilling 3–3 draw in Hull's first-ever competitive fixture.
 Although they lost the replay 4–1, the debutants could be certain that they had begun their journey in professional football.

-For the remainder of the season, Hull gained fitness and momentum as a club by playing over 40 friendlies against clubs from all over England.
+For the remainder of the season, Hull gained fitness and momentum as a club by playing more than 40 friendlies against teams from all over England.

 Misconceptions

 Management

 There are two prevalent myths that surround Hull City's first season in professional football.
 One of these concerns local businessman John Ramster.
 Sometimes referred to as Jack or James Ramster, he is often cited as the club's first-ever manager, supposedly taking charge for the entirety of the 1904–05 season.
-In reality, he was simply just a member of the board of directors who had helped to found the team.
-The confusion likely stems from a prospectus dated August 1904, which published the names and professions of the 16 directors.
-Ramster is listed as a "manager", but this actually refers to his ownership of the Arts and Sports club, a social venue in Hull which had previously held meetings for precursors of Hull City.
+In reality, he was simply just a member of the board of directors who had helped to establish the team.
+The confusion likely stems from a prospectus dated August 1904, which published the names and professions of the club's 16 founding directors.
+Ramster is listed as a "manager", but this actually refers to his ownership of the Arts and Sports Club, a social venue in Hull which had previously held meetings for precursors of Hull City.
 There is a strong chance that the board did play a role in selecting the team for matches during their inaugural campaign, but it was not solely up to them.
 Instead, sources often note the importance of trainer Bill Leach, although he was far from the true definition of a manager.
 Ambrose Langley would eventually become the first to officially fulfil that role, doing so as player-manager the following season.